 Let’s move forward and start implementing these patterns.

 Before diving into the design patterns, we need to define the devices we'll be working with.
-We'll start by defining an abstract class Device
+We'll start by defining an abstract class Device.
+Then, create specific device classes Light and Fan that inherit from Device.

 Next, implement a factory class to generate instances of these devices.